Elliott stops 29 shots, Flyers beat Islanders 4-1

+UNIONDALE, N.Y. — With the Philadelphia Flyers playing without Jakub Voracek, Brian Elliott made sure they didn’t miss the injured star forward.

-UNIONDALE, N.Y. — Brian Elliott stopped 29 shots and the Philadelphia Flyers beat New York 4-1 Sunday, helping knock the Islanders out of first place in the Metropolitan Division.
+Elliott stopped 29 shots and the Flyers beat New York 4-1 Sunday, helping knock the Islanders out of first place in the Metropolitan Division.

-Travis Konecny, Travis Sanheim, Scott Laughton and Sean Couturier each scored for Philadelphia.
+Travis Konecny, Travis Sanheim, Scott Laughton and Sean Couturier each scored and Claude Giroux had two assists for Philadelphia.
 The Flyers are 4-0-1 in their last five games to move within five points of the final wild card in the Eastern Conference.

+“I thought our guys did a lot of good stuff,” Philadelphia coach Scott Gordon said.
+“I thought overall, real strong jump defensively.
+When it looked like they were going to get an open shot we had guys who were already at the net front.
+I talked about, last week, about defending from the inside to the outside.
+We did a real good job of that.”

 Elliott lost his shutout bid when Adam Pelech scored with 4:45 left.
-He got his ninth win of the season and third in his last four starts.
+He had 13 saves in the second period as the Islanders pressed to get back in the game, and got his ninth win of the season and third in his last four starts.

+“We needed him to come through with a couple big saves,” Konecny said.
+“That’s a lot of offensive power coming out of there.
+He did a great job and kudos to our D group to stick with it tonight, and not give them much.”

+The Flyers were forced to play with 11 forwards and seven defensemen with Voracek out of the lineup with a lower-body injury.
+The Czech forward been a game-time decision, but was ruled out of the game after undergoing an MRI, Gordon said.

 Robin Lehner made 10 saves in 23:18 of work before Islanders coach Barry Trotz pulled him the the second period.
 Thomas Greiss made 12 saves in relief.

-New York began the day tied with Washington atop the Metropolitan with 81 points.
+New York, which has lost three of its last four games, began the day tied with Washington atop the Metropolitan with 81 points.
 The Capitals beat the New York Rangers 3-2 in a shootout at Madison Square Garden earlier Sunday to surge ahead.

+“We have our backs against the wall a bit here,” Islanders captain Anders Lee said.
+“We’ve had a tough stretch and we just have to find a way to stick together, have each other’s backs and continue to move forward.
+This is a bad time to lose hockey games, but we have no choice but to rally.”

 The Flyers jumped to 1-0 lead 8:21 into the game.
 Konecny was able to drive by Islanders defender Scott Mayfield and put the puck past Lehner for his 21st of the season.
 Radko Gudas picked up his 100th career NHL point with an assist on the play,